 Participants will be actively encouraged to engage in community events and take on volunteering roles to help them develop their confidence, gain experience and feel connected to their community, with the ultimate goal to help them find employment.

-The programme is funded as part of the Building Better Opportunities by the European Social Fund, the National Lottery through the Big Lottery Fund.
+The programme is funded as part of the Building Better Opportunities by the European Social Fund, the National Lottery Community Fund.

 Who is it for?

 Anyone aged of 15 or over there is no upper limit, who is at a disadvantage when finding employment – this could be due to a disability, learning difficulty, you may be claiming benefits or economically inactive or a wide range of other issues

 Residents of Wisbech, March, Whittlesey, Chatteris, Kings Lynn, West Norfolk, Rutland, Huntingdonshire, Ely and East Cambridgeshire, The area of the Greater Cambridge and Greater Peterborough LEP Fenland area (GCGP LEP).

 What does the programme include?